-This change is related to WSUS technologies and not directly connected to the ConfigMgr as a product.
-However, we all know ConfigMgr is tightly integrated with WSUS for all the update process.
-Hence, all the SCCM admins should take some time to understand the impact of your environment.
+This change is related to WSUS technologies and not directly connected to ConfigMgr as a product.
+However, we all know ConfigMgr is tightly integrated with WSUS for all the update processes.
+Hence, all the SCCM admins should take some time to understand the impact on your environment.

 New Client Settings – Enable User Proxy for Software Update Scans option– Top 5 New Features Of SCCM 2010 | ConfigMgr HTMD Blog (anoopcnair.com)

 As per the latest Microsoft Community blog, each one of these connections explained above needs to be protected against malicious attacks.
 The following are the key points that you need to understand:

 - You have an SCCM + WSUS environment with HTTP communication.

 - A Windows 10 device requires a proxy in order to successfully connect to intranet WSUS Servers.